Vesylum/dark-souls-minimal-cheat-sheet/README.md

 ## Service Worker Cache

 The service worker caches `index.html`, CSS, JavaScript and JSON data so the site works offline.
-Run `npm run build` whenever files change to regenerate `service-worker.js` with a versioned `CACHE_NAME`.
+Run `npm run build` whenever static files change to regenerate `service-worker.js` with a versioned `CACHE_NAME`.
 Older caches with different names are deleted during the service worker's `activate` event.
 You can also manually clear storage from your browser's developer tools if needed.